Discovering the Science About Female Ejaculation and Squirting

 Emotional and Physical Responses

-Recent studies suggest that squirting does not necessarily coincide with orgasm [Cutillas-Blasco et al., 2024; Gilliland, 2009; Hensel et al., 2023; Påfs, 2021], although earlier studies equated the event with orgasm [Bullough et al., 1984; Darling et al., 1990; Wimpissinger et al., 2013].
-Few scientific studies have explored women's experiences with squirting [Bullough et al., 1984; Cutillas-Blasco et al., 2024; Darling et al., 1990; Gilliland, 2009; Hensel et al., 2023; Påfs, 2021; Wimpissinger et al., 2013].
+Recent studies suggest that squirting does not necessarily coincide with an orgasm [Cutillas-Blasco et al., 2024; Gilliland, 2009; Hensel et al., 2023; Påfs, 2021; Påfs et al. 2024], although earlier studies equated the event with orgasm [Bullough et al., 1984; Darling et al., 1990; Wimpissinger et al., 2013].
+When the two do happen together, it was more likely to for women to yield squrting as a positive event [Påfs et al., 2024].
+These scientific studies have explored women's experiences with squirting: [Bullough et al., 1984; Cutillas-Blasco et al., 2024; Darling et al., 1990; Gilliland, 2009; Hensel et al., 2023; Påfs, 2021; Påfs et al., 2024; Wimpissinger et al., 2013].

 In a 2013 international study, squirting was found to enhance the sex lives of most women and their partners [Wimpissinger et al., 2013].
 Qualitative studies indicate that women experience a range of emotions, from amazement and pride to shame, often worrying about fluid volume or whether it might contain urine [Cutillas-Blasco et al., 2024; Gilliland, 2009; Påfs, 2021].